All your questions, answered.

 Does The Walden School offer financial aid?

-In addition, the Lance Reddick Scholarship is a new financial aid opportunity – offering 10 students a full scholarship for the 5-week summer program.
+In addition, The Lance Reddick Scholarship offers 10 students a full scholarship for the 5-week summer program.

 Some mix of intellectual purpose, music and community has touched our daughter, and the joy is palpable and big enough, I think, to go with her wherever she goes.